trimstray/test-your-sysadmin-skills/README.md

 </details>

 <details>
-<summary><b>You should rewrite POST with payload to external API but POST requests loose the parameters passed on the URL.
+<summary><b>You should rewrite POST with payload to an external API but the POST requests loose the parameters passed on the URL.
 How to fix this problem (e.g. in Nginx) and what are the reasons for this behavior?</b></summary><br>

 The issue is that external redirects will never resend **POST** data.
 This is written into the HTTP spec (check the `3xx` section).
 Any client that does do this is violating the spec.